Classical and Quantum Electrodynamics Concept Based on Maxwell Equations' Symmetry: Cavity Dually Symmetric Electrodynamics

-The generalized Maxwell equations in quaternion form with quaternion basis, given by (\ref{eq15cacdegh}), can also be rewritten in fully quaternion form, if to use both the bases.
-It seems to be consequence of independence of basis definition for both the quaternion forms.
+The generalized Maxwell equations in quaternion form with quaternion basis, given by (\ref{eq15cacdegh}), can also be rewritten in united quaternion-biquaternion form, which is more compact, if to use both the bases.
+It is mathematically possible, since both the bases are independent on each other.